odinecse/tunetab/README.md

   - [ ] losing socket connection, waht to do
     - [ ] skipping after a pause?
     - [ ] pausing breaks everthing
 - deploy
   - [ ] `sudo apt-get install build-essential g++`
   - [ ] `iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000`
 - submit
+  - [ ] remove from upcoming
   - [ ] re-submit
-  - [ ] playlist format import/export
-  - [ ] more advanced version would return a few results you can pick through
+  - [x] more advanced version would return a few results you can pick through
   - [ ] broad recommendation `/recb` should take random item form history and do a rec based off that...
   - [x] submit now playing submitted by so and so announcememnt
   - [x] notify who skipping